tuvaea/js-scrabble-challenge-AI/README.md

 Similar to above, your solution should support the ability to define double and triple word scores.
 To indicate a double word score, the submitted word will be enclose in a pair of curly brackets (for example `{dog}`), and for triple word score a pair of square brackets (`[dog]`).
 Your solution should detect these brackets and apply the correct score modifications.
 You should add tests for this functionality to the spec file.

 ### Concise Code
-Split up your `score` method in to multiple smaller methods that do one thing only.
+Split up your `scrabble` function in to multiple smaller functions that do one thing only.
 Read this [article on Clean Functions](https://github.com/ryanmcdermott/clean-code-javascript#functions) and apply the principles you think are relevant.